-The newly created selection process created fierce competition among members who sough the positions, intensified party fund-raising by the members seeking to demonstrate loyalty and led to the creation of a new committee.
+The newly created selection process created fierce competition among members who sought the positions, intensified party fund-raising by the members seeking to demonstrate lovalty and led to the creation of a new committee.

-Representative Bill Thomas, a California Rhown for his sharp intellect and temper, was named as the chairman of the Ways and Means Committee, which oversees tax polidefeating a more senior and more conservative competitor.
-And Representative Henry J. Hyde of Illinois, who as chairman of the Judiciary Committee handled President Clintion Interpretation Relations Committee.
+Representative Bill Thomas a Californian known for his sharp intellect and temper, was named as the chairman of the Ways and Means Committee, which oversees tax policy, Medicare and Social Security, defeating a more senior and more conservative competitor.
+And Representative Henry J. Hyde of Illinois. who as chairman of the Judiciary Committee handled President Clinton's impeachment, will now head the International Relations Commit-